The team

 Tech Lead

-Valentin is a technical founder, systems architect, and AI builder.
-He left his formal studies in Technological Physics to immerse himself in software engineering and applied AI, and now serves as Senior QA Engineer at the mental health med-tech platform Psyomics, where he designs scalable, automated frameworks for high-stakes environments.
-He previously launched Sereni.day, a voice-based AI companion.
-He builds robust products that founders and users can rely on, driven by a single mission: leveraging applied AI to tangibly improve human connection, mental health, and societal well-being.
+Valentin Stanciu is a technical founder, systems architect, and AI builder.
+Recognising the world-shifting trajectory of machine intelligence, he left his formal studies in Technological Physics to immerse himself in software engineering and applied AI.
+He has a deep technical background in designing scalable, automated frameworks for high-stakes environments, currently as a Senior QA Engineer at the mental health med-tech platform Psyomics, building robust products that founders and users can rely on.
+A continuous learner and builder, he translates complex AI engineering into real-world applications, having previously launched Sereni.day, a voice-based AI companion.
+He is driven by a singular mission: leveraging applied AI and scalable software to tangibly improve human connection, mental health, and societal well-being.

 Casey Ya-Wen Lee